mcast/mcast.github.io/website-wants/jekyll02.md

 	* posts are given midnight on their `date`, which is actually the earliest possible time
 	* pages don't have a modification time unless you set one

-I decided to update frontmatter timestamps from the Git commit times - a work in progress.
+I decided to update frontmatter timestamps from the Git commit times - TODO: link it - a work in progress.

 ### HTTP modification time

-Currently (Jekyll 2.4.0) the `Last-Modified:` time seems to be the site build time.
+Currently (Jekyll 2.4.0, 3.1.2) the `Last-Modified:` time seems to be the site build time.

 It would be nice if it matched the sitemap time.
 Something to investigate later.
+Maybe it could set files' mtimes when they're known?

 ## References

 * <http://pixelcog.com/blog/2013/jekyll-from-scratch-core-architecture/#sitemaps-and-robotstxt>

-{% include div-WiP.html %}